World Partner and Non-Syracuse Affiliated Programs

 Students are responsible for paying all other expenses out-of-pocket.
 These expenses may include, but are not limited to, round-trip airfare, passport and/or visa fees, required immunizations (if applicable), textbooks, independent travel, and daily living expenses (e.g., meals).

-How will my financial aid apply to study abroad?
+How will my financial aid apply to semester study abroad?

-In all three ways (above), students with financial aid who are approved to participate in study abroad will have their financial aid package reviewed by the Financial Aid Office for the semester or year they will be abroad.
-The total aid amount may be adjusted, higher or lower, based on the total cost of attendance.
+Students with financial aid who are approved to participate in study abroad will have their financial aid package reviewed by the Financial Aid Office for the semester or year they will be abroad.
+The total aid amount may be adjusted based on the total cost of attendance.

 What about summer study abroad?